I prefer my blueberry pie COLD…

 - 1/3 cup cold butter

-- Form a ball lightly with your hand.
-Cut the ball in half, place one-half covered in the fridge, and roll the other half out over a lightly flowered surface with a rolling pin.
+- Cut the ball in half for the 2 portions.
+Place one-half covered in the fridge, and roll the other half out over a lightly flowered surface with a rolling pin.

 - Place the rolled crust on the pie plate - trim the crust with scissors leaving a half-inch to hang over the rim.